-For purposes of the annual Composite Cost Pool True-Up, the Actual DSI Revenue Credit for the applicable fiscal year will be calculated as the sum of:
+For purposes of the annual Composite Cost Pool True-Up, the Actual DSI Revenue Credit for the applicable fiscal year will be calculated as follows:

-- (1) the forecast DSI Revenue Credit for the applicable fiscal year developed in the BP-26 7(i) process; - the forecast MWh amount used to calculate (1) above for the applicable fiscal year minus (ii) the actual MWh amount of DSI sales for the applicable fiscal year, the result multiplied by 7.51 mills/kWh; and - (3) DSI Take-or-Pay revenues
+- (1) the forecast DSI Revenue Credit for the applicable fiscal year developed in the BP-26 7(i) process; plus - the forecast megawatthour amount used to calculate (1) above for the applicable fiscal year minus the actual megawatthour amount of DSI sales for the applicable fiscal year, and the result multiplied by 6.88 mills/kWh. - (3) DSI Take-or-Pay revenues.

-Actual kWh amount of DSI sales and DSI Take-or-Pay revenues will be obtained from BPA data sources.
+Actual kWh amount of DSI sales and DSI Take-or-Pay revenues will be obtained from BPA data sources

--7.51 mills/kWh is calculated by the equation:
+The -6.88 mills/kWh is calculated by the equation:

-PFMEES - 8.92 mills/kWh
+PFMEES - 8.94 mills/kWh

-PFMEES is the PF Melded Equivalent Energy Scalar of 1.41 mills/kWh and is subject to adjustment during the Rate Period by the Power CRAC (GRSP II.O); the Power RDC (GRSP II.P); and the Power FRP Surcharge (GRSP II.Q).
+PFMEES is the PF Melded Equivalent Energy Scalar of 2.07 mills/kWh and is subject to adjustment during the Rate Period by the Power CRAC (GRSP II.O); the Power RDC (GRSP II.P); and the Power FRP Surcharge (GRSP II.Q).

-See Appendix A, Supplemental Information, for adjusted PF Melded Equivalent Energy Scalars.
+See Appendix 1, Supplemental Information, for adjusted PF Melded Equivalent Energy Scalars.